Maximum $k$-colourable induced subgraphs in $(P_5+rK_1)$-free graphs: WML CIS in -free graphs

 We update the list assignment to take into account which colours are forbidden for each vertex (line \ref{line:13}).
-Note that by line \ref{line:7}, in each set $X_i$, there are at most $k-1$ colours in $\cup_{v \in X_i}L(v)$, so an optimum solution to the WM$(k-1)$CIS problem on an induced subgraph of $H[X_i]$ can be found in polynomial time by the inductive hypothesis. {In line \ref{line:15}, we remove neighbours of sets $B_c$ from $X_i$; since vertices in $B_c$ are in another component of OPT, they are not adjacent to vertices in $C$.} Our solution is built from the subgraph induced by the set $S$ together with the union of the vertex sets of the solutions for these subsets of $X_i$.
+Note that by line \ref{line:7}, in each set $X_i$, there are at most $k-1$ colours in $\bigcup_{v \in X_i}L(v)$ (with $L$ as updated in line 12).
+Note that we can relabel colours so that $\bigcup_{v \in X_i}L(v) \subseteq [k-1]$, so an optimum solution to the WM$(k-1)$CIS problem on an induced subgraph of $H[X_i]$ can be found in polynomial time by the inductive hypothesis. {In line \ref{line:15}, we remove neighbours of sets $B_c$ from $X_i$; since vertices in $B_c$ are in another component of OPT, they are not adjacent to vertices in $C$.} Our solution is built from the subgraph induced by the set $S$ together with the union of the vertex sets of the solutions for these subsets of $X_i$.

+The following three lemmas establish that Algorithm \ref{refining_algorithm} terminates in polynomial time and produces a maximum-weight connected induced $k$-colourable subgraph associated with $Q$.